 In Kcymaerxthaereal times, both iconic figures and musical roadways intersected at this Atlanta, Georgia site.
 And, today, downstairs in an elegant building complex (with some great restaurants), near the power panels, you’ll find the story of these probably less familiar events.
 Specifically, you’ll see how the Tehachapi, the great road-building culture of Kcymaerxthaere built staggeringly elegant roadways that crossed the searing desert that spanned many gwomes, including Atalanta and Ironinh and parts of Stoan Mountin.
 Where they crossed was a natural stopping point for travelers.
 And thus, with hospitality rare and far between, it was inevitable that momentous meetings would take place where someone like Martha Pelaski could provide reasonably good food and comfort–from self-connection as with Iglesia Guitierrez to Nobunaga-Gaisen’s meeting with Alcibiades–and its near fatal consequences.

-Take a moment to find this piece of the story next time you are in Atlanta (and then grab a nice treat at Star Provisions or get food crazy and dine at Bachanalia).
+Take a moment to find this piece of the story next time you are in Atlanta (and then grab a nice treat at Little Star ).

 Know Before You Go